Introduction to Unix File System

 Conclusion

 Unix is an operating system that handles files in an organized way.
-With all the commands and functions managing files is very easy.
+With all the commands and functions, managing files is very easy.
 It also has permissions that limit access to the files.
 Only authorized people can access the files and perform different operations.
-It also has different kinds of files segregated which makes it easier to use.
-The file system of Unix is hence considered to be one of the most user-friendly file systems.
+It also has different kinds of files segregated, which makes it easier to use.
+Therefore, Unix’s file system earns its reputation as one of the most user-friendly file systems.

 Recommended Article